awsdocs/aws-systems-manager-user-guide/doc_source/tagging-managed-instances.md

 The topics in this section describe how to work with tags on managed instances\.

 A managed instance is any machine configured for AWS Systems Manager\.
-This includes EC2 instances, as well as on\-premises servers or virtual machines \(VMs\) that you have configured to manage using Systems Manager in a hybrid environment\.
+This includes Amazon Elastic Compute Cloud \(Amazon EC2\) instances, as well as on\-premises servers or virtual machines \(VMs\) that you have configured to manage using Systems Manager in a hybrid environment\.

 The instructions in this topic are applicable to any machine that is being managed using Systems Manager\.